wingolab-org/pecaller/README.md

 ## Merging basecall files together

-- You may have multiple base and snp files from different basecall runs that would be nice to be merged together.
-- To do this, place all of the called files (i.e., snp, base, and indel files) into the same directory (or symlink them) and use `make_snplist_formerge.pl` to create a "good" and "bad" list of sites, based on variants sites in the snpfiles.
-Then provide `pecall_merger` with the base files and sites that should be merged.
+- To merge multiple base and snp files from different `pemapper` runs place all of the called files (i.e., snp, base, and indel files) into the same directory (or symlink them) and run `make_snplist_formerge.pl`, which will examine the snp files and create a "good" and "bad" list of sites.
+- Provide `pecall_merger` with the base files and sites that should be merged.

-## Adding Indels to the snpfiles
+## Adding Indels and sorting variant sites in a snpfile

-- After `pecaller` writes the snpfile it will have each indel site listed but indels might not be listed in a useful way since all sites are called independently.
-To merge all contiguous deletions together and insert the most common insertion sequence use `merge_indel_snp.pl`.
+- `pecaller` calls each base indepently, unlike a haplotype caller.
+The multithreaded nature of `pecaller` also means that small deletions (or SNPs) may not be called contiguously.
+Also, insertions are stored in a separate `indel` file.
+- To sort the variants and place all final indels into the snpfile use `merge_indel_snp.pl`.

 ## Q/C

-- `snp_tran_counter.pl` and `snp_tran_silent_rep.pl` give Transition to
+- `snp_tran_counter.pl` and `snp_tran_silent_rep.pl` give transition to
-Transversion counts for different sites and kinds of changes within the genome.
+transversion counts for variants obsered.
+The latter provides counts specific to different kinds of classes of variants (i.e., replacement sites).
-`snp_tran_silent_rep.pl` expects the annotation to come from [SeqAnt](https://seqant.emory.edu/).
+- `snp_tran_silent_rep.pl` expects the annotation to come from [SeqAnt](https://seqant.emory.edu/).

 ## Contributing / Folding in Dave's changes